ezhong0/aiassistant/APP_OVERVIEW.md

 - "Analyze communication patterns for insights"

 **Goal:** By week 4, you trust the AI to handle complex workflows autonomously.

+**The Confirmation System Learning Curve:**
+- **Week 1**: You'll see previews for most operations as you learn the system
+- **Week 2-3**: You'll start to understand which operations need confirmation vs. direct execution
+- **Week 4+**: You'll appreciate the safety net for high-risk operations while enjoying the speed of direct execution for simple tasks

 ## Understanding What's Possible